iShredder™ Android® Government

 iShredder™ is the most popular data eraser for iOS, Android, Windows, Mac, and Windows Server.
 Since 2010, this secure deletion software has won numerous awards and is used by more than 2,000,000 users, in over 100 countries worldwide.

-iShredder™ uses data shredding techniques that go beyond international standards, and its data deletion is so secure, that government agencies and defense ministries trust, and use this powerful process.
+iShredder™ uses data shredding techniques that go beyond international standards.
+Its data deletion is so secure that government agencies and defense ministries trust, and use this robust process.

 Erasure without trace

 You might think you’ve deleted those photos, data, videos on your mobile device, but anyone can restore those manually deleted files on your device until the data itself has been overwritten using certified secure deletion algorithms.